Top hotels in Winchester

 Holiday Inn WINCHESTER Hotel

-A convenient Winchester hotel with a restaurant, meeting space and free parking.
-The Holiday Inn® Winchester is near Winchester city centre and only a 10-minute drive from the M3 motorway.
+A convenient Winchester hotel with a Spa, Restaurant, meeting rooms and free parking.
+The Holiday Inn® Winchester is near Winchester city centre and only a 5-minute drive from the M3 motorway and A34.
 Local buses run to the city centre from the end of the hotel's drive, and nearby Winchester station has direct trains to London and Southampton.
-For a local day out, the Winchester Science Centre and Planetariumnext door has interactive exhibits and state of theart astronomy shows, and the Theatre Royal Winchester in the city centre stages regular live shows.
-Families can discover tigers, rhinos and penguins at Marwell Zoo, 20 minutes away by car, or drive a little farther to visit Peppa Pig World at Paultons Theme Park.
+For a local day out, the Winchester Science Centre and Planetarium next door has interactive exhibits and state of the art astronomy shows, and the Theatre Royal Winchester in the city centre stages regular live shows.
+Families can discover tigers, rhinos and penguins at Marwell Zoo, 20 minutes away by car, or drive a little further to visit Peppa Pig World at Paultons Theme Park.
 If you’re here on business, our 8 flexible event spaces have natural light, high-tech equipment and air conditioning and can cater for up to 250 guests.
 At this hotel you can enjoy; Free WiFi, 24hour room service, Kids stay and eat free, A Business Centre.
 Our stylishly decorated bedrooms have blackout curtains and a choice of pillows to ensure a comfy night, and rooms with sofa beds allow families to stay together.
-You can work out in the gym and then dine in the Odyssey Restaurant, Bar and Pizzeria.
-Relax with friends on the terrace over cocktails and tasty, local ales in the Open lobby.
+You can work out in the gym or relax in the spa and enjoy an ELEMIS treatment and then dine in the Odyssey Restaurant, Bar and Pizzeria.
+Relax with friends on the terrace over cocktails and enjoy tasty, local ales in the Open lobby.

 31 Queens Road - B&B Hotel